 The Cook County Assessor's Office created the Real Property Income & Expense (RPIE) online data management platform so that owners of commercial properties can submit income, expense, and vacancy data to contribute to fair and accurate valuation of commercial properties.

-By completing an RPIE filing, you'll help our analysts accurately assess the property values of your property and other similar businesses in your neighborhood.
+By completing an RPIE filing, you'll help our analysts accurately assess the property values of your property and other similar properties.